department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/conversation-guide.md

 **PID**

-Prompt: You would like an appointment for June 16.
+Prompt: You would like an appointment for August 16.

-Prompt: It looks like June 16 isn't available - The next date that will work for you is July 26 at 2:00pm.
+Prompt: It looks like Aug 16 isn't available - The next date that will work for you is August 26 at 2:00pm.
 Go ahead and select that date and time

 **Reason for appointment**